 Tagalog is the basis of the national language, Filipino, used in government, media, and education throughout the Philippines.
 It’s also widely spoken in Filipino communities across North America, the Middle East, and beyond.

-How long does it take to learn Tagalog?
+How long does it take to learn Filipino?

 Even a small daily commitment adds up.
 Spending 10–15 minutes a day on practice can help you exchange greetings and handle basic conversations in weeks.
 Full fluency takes persistence, but Rosetta Stone gets you speaking and listening from day one.